kitwaicloud/kitwaicloud.github.io/launchcluster/launchcluster.md

    <img src="launchcluster-31.png" width="600">

-4. While a spark cluster is launching, please wait until cluster status has changed to Active and also health status has changed to Green bar.
+4. While a spark cluster is launching, please wait until cluster status has changed to Active and also health status has changed to Green bar (3-5 minutes).

    <img src="launchcluster-4.png" width="600">